All board members are from organisations that are part of IIGCC.

-Adam is the Director of Ethics and Engagement for the Church of England Pensions Board, as well as Co-Chair of the Transition Pathway Initiative (TPI).
+Adam Matthews is the Director of Ethics and Engagement for the Church of England Pensions Board, as well as Co-Chair of the Transition Pathway Initiative (TPI).

 Adam founded and now Co-Chairs the TPI, an asset owner-led and asset manager-supported global initiative, which identifies companies’ preparedness for the transition to the low carbon economy.
 Adam is also the lead for the Church of England on the Mining and Faith Reflections Initiative (MFRI) a forum that convenes mining company CEO’s.

 Adam also serves as a member of the Royal College of Physicians Investment Advisory Board and on the Pension and Lifetime Savings Association (PLSA) Stewardship Advisory Group.

 Allianz Investment Management SE

 Udo Riese is the Global Head of Risk and Monitoring at Allianz Investment Management (AIM) SE, based in Munich.

 AIM SE represents the asset owner responsibilities of Allianz SE’s 800bn proprietary asset portfolio.
 Udo oversees the functions of portfolio risk management, performance measurement, reporting, monitoring and ESG integration.
 Udo was instrumental in defining and integrating Allianz SE’s ESG approach into the steering of all asset classes in its global portfolio.